What Bleacher Report Can Do for You

-B/R's Advanced Program in Sports Media is a three-month online enrichment class for undergraduate and graduate-level journalism students.
-Participants receive thorough schooling in the nuances of 21st-century sports reporting, with an option to earn full or partial course credit for their work.
-Upon completing the program, most graduates secure high-profile positions as B/R Featured Columnists—and many Featured Columnists go on to secure paid employment with Bleacher Report and other media organizations.
+B/R's Advanced Program in Sports Media is a 12-week online enrichment class for undergraduate and graduate-level journalism students.
+Participants receive thorough schooling in the nuances of 21st-century sports reporting, with stipends paid for the completion of weekly training modules and an option to earn full or partial course credit for their work.
+Upon completing the program, all graduates are considered for paid positions in B/R's high-profile Featured Columnist Program.

 In an industry increasingly fraught with flux and uncertainty, there's no better way—and no better place—to find your footing and start your climb.

-Individual sessions begin on a rolling basis, with students selecting their start date after being accepted, and run for three months.
+Individual sessions begin on self-selected start dates and run for 12 weeks.
 Along the way, students learn the ropes and hone their skills by virtue of…

 As a supplement to B/R's exhaustive tutorial literature, students receive hands-on instruction from veteran mentors during the acclimation phase of their programs.

-Each personalized article topic assigned by program administrators is designed to develop key authorial skills—and all of them together give students the opportunity to reach millions of readers while writing about their favorite sports.
+Each article topic assigned by program administrators is designed to develop key authorial skills—and all of them together give students the opportunity to reach millions of readers while writing about the sports and teams they know best.

 Far too many media training programs fail to help students build on their day-to-day performances.
-At B/R, our team of full-time supervisors is committed to providing every student with concrete tips for improving his or her work.
+At B/R, our team of supervisors and editors is committed to providing every student with concrete tips for improving his or her work over the long run.

-The overall structure of the Sports Media Program creates a learning environment that's part classroom and part proving ground.
+The overall structure of the APSM creates a learning environment that's part classroom and part proving ground.
 From start to finish, you'll have ample opportunity to test your newly acquired knowledge as a real-live journalist covering stories you care about.Back to index »

 All conscientious students graduate with a keener sense of how to engage and entertain online audiences.
 In addition to this fundamental educational benefit, every high-achieving program participant also stands to gain…